influxdata/telegraf/plugins/aggregators/quantile/README.md

 ## Measurements

-Measurement names are passed trough this aggregator.
+Measurement names are passed through this aggregator.

 ### Fields